Pest Issues

 How to care for pennyroyal

 Pennyroyal is easy to establish in your garden, including the native Australian variety (Mentha satureioides).
-It prefers damp areas but will grow in dry conditions, as long as you don’t miss to water it during prolonged periods of lack of rain.
+It prefers damp areas but will grow in dry conditions, as long as you don’t miss watering it during prolonged periods of lack of rain.
 You can start up pennyroyal from seed or by dividing the roots of an established plant.
 If you sow the seeds directly in your garden, make sure frost is no longer predicted ahead.

 Don’t cover the seeds, as they need light to germinate and slightly moisten the soil.
 Beware that it’s an invasive plant, which can easily overtake other varieties in your garden if not controlled, as it will spread rapidly from underground runners.